 - Encourage twenty minutes, or ten pages worth, of independent reading at home every day.

 - Read with your child and make sure they see you reading too.

 - Ask your child questions about what they’ve been reading, such as what they notice about the characters or what they are enjoying about the plot.
 Find more ideas on this printable bookmark.

 - Good oracy is key to strong literacy: talk to your child about the things they have been learning and about the world around them.

 - Make sure your child makes the most of our thriving school library: check they have a current reading book and encourage them to take part in the range of activities and competitions.
 For reading lists, visit our Library Recommendations tab.

 - If your child is using Lexia, make sure they spend 60 minutes over the week working on it.
 Find more information here.

 - Ask your child to read their work to you and help them spot or correct mistakes.

-- If you have concerns about the literacy needs of your child, contact Literacy Lead Practitioner Alice Clark via email.
+- If you have concerns about the literacy needs of your child, please contact our Literacy Lead Practitioner, Nancy Matthews via email.